CPK Insurance

 Healthcare & Social Assistance is the largest employment sector in Alabama at 14.2% of jobs, which means many service relationships involve documentation, judgment, and communication that can lead to disputes if expectations are not clear.
 Manufacturing at 12.8% and Construction at 6.4% also create demand for outside professionals who provide plans, estimates, compliance support, scheduling, or technical advice.
 Those roles can face negligence claims coverage needs if a client says the work caused a delay or financial loss.

-Many client contracts and industry rules may require professional liability coverage, even when Alabama law does not set one statewide minimum for every profession in the data provided.
+Many client contracts and industry rules may require professional liability coverage, even when Alabama law does not set one statewide minimum for every profession.
 Businesses in Montgomery, Birmingham, Huntsville, Mobile, Tuscaloosa, and Dothan should check contract language carefully because a single indemnity clause can push a firm to carry higher limits or specific endorsements.
 Sole proprietors, partners, and other exempt workers under workers’ compensation rules are still separate from this policy; exemption from one line does not reduce exposure to professional claims.

 Professional Liability Insurance by City in Alabama